Meetoul/android_device_Unihertz_Jelly2/README.md

 ## Special Thanks To

-- [PeterCxy from the XDA forum](https://forum.xda-developers.com/member.php?u=5351691) for helping me and providing the initial device tree for Atom L.
+- [PeterCxy from the XDA forum](https://forum.xda-developers.com/member.php?u=5351691) for helping me and providing the device tree for Atom L.
+- [The device tree for the Atom L](https://cgit.typeblog.net/android/device/unihertz/Atom_L/) which was a great step-by-step guide on how to setup my own device tree.